joweber123/blogger/_posts/2016-03-26-new-zealand-journal-2.md

 title: New Zealand 2
 thumbnail: nz-2.jpg
 image: nz-j2/nz-j2-6.JPG
-meta-description: We have travelled thousands of kilometers in our van, climbed mountains, seen more sheep than I can wrap my head around and had a many grand adventure.
-We’ve managed to end up back here in Christchurch, the place where we landed, after a full day of flying, five months ago.
+meta-description: ...We have travelled thousands of kilometers in our van, climbed mountains, seen more sheep than I can wrap my head around and had a many grand adventure...
 ---

 *“I’m too involved in my dream-world,” he thought while still in the middle of this one.
 “They’ve spilled over into reality.
 They’re a flood that’s sweeping me away.”
 Spring Snow- Yukio Mishima*